muckelba/poracleWiki/telegrambot.md

 Next create a new group in telegram, name it and invite your bot to it.

-This channel name can be used as `TLG_CHANNEL=newGroupName` so this will server as the chat where users can register with the `/poracle` command
+This channel name can be used as `TLG_CHANNEL=newGroupName` so this will serve as the chat where users can register with the `/poracle` command

 There are a couple of options to find out your id for `TLG_ADMINS=["201234515"]`.